Milton Glaser: Personal life

 Milton Glaser was the uncle of Gabby Glaser, of the band Luscious Jackson.
-He was also a first cousin once removed of graphic designer Steven Brower; Glaser was Browser’s mother’s cousin.
+He was also a first cousin once removed of graphic designer Steven Brower; Glaser was Brower’s mother’s cousin.
 He died of a stroke and renal failure in New York City on his 91st birthday.

+Glaser's parents were mildly observant Jews, and throughout his life Glaser himself was casually observant, which included fasting on Yom Kippur and hosting an annual Passover seder.
+Glaser stated that his Jewish background played a part in inspiring his designs, sometimes more than his American background.

+He married Shirley Girton on August 11, 1957.
+His wife also graduated from the Cooper Union.

 Works

 Bob Dylan poster

 In 1966, Glaser designed a poster for Bob Dylan's Greatest Hits.
 It was one of Glaser's first posters.
 The poster depicts the profile of Dylan's face with psychedelic, swirly hair, with "Dylan" written at the bottom in Baby Teeth, one of Glaser's typefaces.
-His inspiration for the poster was Marcel Duchamp's 1957 Self-Portrait; and Art Nouveau, "That was an influence for the colors and shapes in the picture."
-Six million posters have been printed and distributed, and sell for hundreds of dollars as collectables.
+His inspiration for the poster was Marcel Duchamp's 1957 Self-portrait; and Art Nouveau, saying "That was an influence for the colors and shapes in the picture."
+Six million posters have been printed and distributed, and sell for hundreds of dollars as collectibles.